stackitcloud/stackit-cli/docs/stackit_load-balancer_observability-credentials_update.md

 ### Synopsis

 Updates existing observability credentials (username and password) for Load Balancer.
-The credentials can be for Argus or another monitoring tool.
+The credentials can be for Observability or another monitoring tool.

 ```
 stackit load-balancer observability-credentials update [flags]